bl4ckeagle/NCE2018S/README.md

 ## Development hint

-Use the **Forever module** for convienient development.
+Use the **Forever model** for convienient development.
-This module will watch your files an restart node as needed.
+This model will watch your files an restart node as needed.

 ### Install with: